boolow5/redis/README.md

-    redisDb.RPop(ctx, "foo")  // removes an item from the tail of a list redisDb.SAdd(ctx, "foo", "bar")  // adds an item to a set redisDb.SRem(ctx, "foo", "bar")  // removes an item from a set redisDb.SIsMember(ctx, "foo", "bar")  // checks if an item is in a set
+    redisDb.RPop(ctx, "foo")  // removes an item from the tail of a list redisDb.SAdd(ctx, "foo", "bar")  // adds an item to a set redisDb.SRem(ctx, "foo", "bar")  // removes an item from a set redisDb.IsMemberOfSet(ctx, "foo", "bar")  // checks if an item is in a set

     redisDb.GetKeys("*") // gets all keys
 }